moliver28/research-handbook/content/handbook/communication/_index.md

 1. If an email needs a response, write the answer at the top of it.
 1. Use the future version of words, just like we don't write internet with a capital letter anymore.
 We write frontend and webhook without a hyphen or space.
 1. Our homepage is https://about.gitlab.com/ (with the `about.` and with `https`).
-1. Try to use the [active voice](https://writing.wisc.edu/Handbook/CCS_activevoice.html) whenever possible.
 1. If you use headers, properly format them (`##` in Markdown, "Heading 2" in Google Docs); start at the second header level because header level 1 is for titles.
 Do not end headers with a colon.
 Do not use emoji in headers as these cause links to have strange characters.
-1. Always use a [serial comma](https://en.wikipedia.org/wiki/Serial_comma) (a.k.a. an "Oxford comma") before the coordinating conjunction in a list of three, four, or more items.
-1. Read our [Documentation Styleguide](https://docs.gitlab.com/ee/development/documentation/styleguide/) for more information when writing documentation.
 1. Do not use acronyms when you can avoid them.
 Acronyms have the effect of excluding people from the conversation if they are not familiar with a particular term.
 Example: instead of `MR`, write `merge request (MR)`.
    1. If acronyms are used, expand them at least once in the conversation or document and define them in the document using [Kramdown abbreviation syntax](https://kramdown.gettalong.org/syntax.html#abbreviations).
 Alternatively, link to the definition.
    1. If you don't know the meaning of an acronym, ask.
 It's always ok to [speak up](/handbook/values/#share).